-I am currently recruiting graduate students and postdocs.
-Interested graduate students should refer to my Frequently Asked Questions and apply to UW through the Department of Atmospheric Sciences.
+See here for group photos.
+Prospective graduate students should refer to my Frequently Asked Questions and apply to UW through the Department of Atmospheric and Climate Science.
 Prospective postdocs should also consider applying for fellowships such as the CICOES postdoc program at UW, the NOAA Climate & Global Change postdoc, various NSF postdocs, and the Schmidt Science Fellows.
 Feel free to contact me for more information.

 Alex was born in Cambridge, MA and grew up in Boulder, CO.
 Growing up in Boulder helped foster his love of the environment and the outdoors.
 During the summer he spends his free time trail running, rock climbing, and backpacking.
 In the winter, he enjoys skiing and telemarking.